stan1025/AutomationServiceChoreography/Part_2_AutomationBasics/README.md

 ### Association Mechanism - Orchestration

- raphical Representation | Theoretical Definition
+ Graphical Representation | Theoretical Definition
 --- | ---
 [<img src="../Media/Orchestration.png" width="1500"/>](../Media/Orchestration.png) | Orchestration is an association method given when n+1 services are necessary to realize an Automation Service Association.
 The additional (+1) Automation Service is the only one that is responsible for the execution of the subordinate and hidden (n) Automation Services
 Communication Pattern | The communication pattern of an orchestration follows a star-like structure.